0-duke/wdpassport-utils/README.md

 If device is "without lock" and you want it to be password protect leave the "OLD password" field empty and choose insert the new password.
 If the device is password protected and you want to be as a normal unencrypted device, inser the old password and leave the "NEW password" field empty.
 If you only want to change password do it as usual.
+If -p/--password is given, you will not be asked to enter the old password.

 ```
 -e, --erase           Secure erase device